IPL-1 Core Isolated Perfused Lung System for Mouse

 The isolated mouse lung can be ventilated under positive pressure and under subatmospheric pressure to mimic the in vivo situation as closely as possible.
 There are bigger differences in vascular flows seen between positive and negative ventilation.
 Depending on the study, a ventilated lung or a physiologic breathing lung can be simulated.

-To ensure that your system is properly configured as a functional unit that meets your application needs, please complete our Checklist and then contact Technical Services at 800-547-6766 or or via email at support@hbiosci.com before placing an order.
-In Europe, please call +49 7665 92000 or email at sales@hugo-sachs.de.
+To ensure that your system is properly configured as a complete setup that meets your experimental needs, please email us at sales@harvardapparatus.com or call us at 800-597-0580.
+In Europe, please call +49 7665 92000 or email sales@hugo-sachs.de.

-The IPL-1 is an isolated organ perfusion system specifically engineered for the fragile mouse lung.
-The basic system can easily be upgraded to add capability modules for virtually any ex vivo pulmonary experiment.
+The IPL-1 is an ex vivo lung perfusion (EVLP) system specifically engineered for the fragile mouse lung.
+The core system can be initially configured with various system options or upgraded later as you needs change.

 Features & Benefits